onsi/gomega/index.md

         N int
         Duration time.Duration
         NumParallel int
+        MinSamplingInterval time.Duration
     }
 ```

 Setting `SamplingConfig.N` limits the total number of samples to perform to `N`.
 Setting `SamplingConfig.Duration` limits the total time spent sampling to `Duration`.
 At least one of these fields must be set.
 If both are set then `gmeasure` will `sample` until the first limiting condition is met.
+Setting `SamplingConfig.MinSamplingInterval` causes `gmeasure` to wait until at least `MinSamplingInterval` has elapsed between subsequent samples.

 By default, the `Experiment`'s sampling methods will run their callbacks serially within the calling goroutine.
 If `NumParallel` greater than `1`, however, the sampling methods will spin up `NumParallel` goroutines and farm the work among them.
+You cannot use `NumParallel` with `MinSamplingInterval`.

 The basic sampling method is `experiment.Sample(callback func(idx int), samplingConfig SamplingConfig)`.
 This will call the callback function repeatedly, passing in an `idx` counter that increments between each call.
 The sampling will end based on the conditions provided in `SamplingConfig`.
 Note that `experiment.Sample` is not explicitly associated with a measurement.
 You can use `experiment.Sample` whenever you want to repeatedly invoke a callback up to a limit of `N` and/or `Duration`.
 You can then record arbitrarily many value or duration measurements in the body of the callback.